jvcarli/femder/README.md

 for scientific computing and [conda](https://docs.conda.io/en/latest/) - a
 [package manager](https://en.wikipedia.org/wiki/Package_manager)
-that makes it easier to install and manage other packages you may need, like `git`.
+that makes it easier to install and manage other packages you may need.

 **Follow the instructions bellow**: